-For older adults or those living with physical challenges, smart home devices can make a huge difference in quality of life, while allowing you to hold on to your independence longer.
-Smart home devices have the potential to benefit users of all age groups, from helping grandkids with their homework to buying more time for busy millennials.
+For older adults or those living with physical challenges, smart home devices can be life-changing, allowing those to hold on to their independence longer.
+In fact, smart home devices benefit users of all age groups, from helping grandkids with their homework to buying more time for busy millennials.

 Which Home Sensors Are Most Useful for You?

 For most people, safety and security are top of mind.
 A smart home security system and fire detection device are must-haves to keep your family and property safe.
-Smart doorbells are nice to have, especially if you get a lot of visitors or worry about package theft, and, while smart door locks aren’t necessary, they can be nice to have if your budget allows.
+Smart doorbells are nice to have, especially if you get a lot of visitors or worry about package theft.
+While smart door locks aren’t necessary, they can also be nice to have if your budget allows.

 Of course, none of the smart home devices that complete your household chores are truly necessities, but they certainly are nice to have for those who are terribly busy, have mobility issues, or just hate doing certain chores.